SindhuCh2302/ChicagoBicycleAnalysis/README.md

 **Objective**
 The primary goal of this case study is to explore how Cyclistic, a bike-sharing company, can increase its annual memberships by converting casual riders into members.
 Specifically, we aim to answer:

-**1. How do annual members and casual riders use Cyclistic bikes differently?\n
+**1. How do annual members and casual riders use Cyclistic bikes differently?**
-2. What factors would motivate casual riders to purchase annual memberships?
+**2. What factors would motivate casual riders to purchase annual memberships?**
-3. How can Cyclistic leverage digital media to encourage casual riders to become members?**
+**3. How can Cyclistic leverage digital media to encourage casual riders to become members?**

 **Data Preparation**
 The dataset consists of monthly trip data provided in .zip format.
 For this analysis, I downloaded and extracted 12 months of data, each contained in a separate .csv file.
 Since the data is readily available, there was no need for additional data mining or web scraping.